conrad-scherb/part-4-project/notes/notes.md

 Above: Size of 13 kernel relative to the gabor patches.

 We also found that our trained networks were able to detect horizontal boundaries with ~85% accuracy as seen above even when our network was only trained on vertical boundary images.
 This must be because the fitted filter is looking for a texture difference as intended across all potential boundaries, rather than just the line between 4 & 5th cols of neurons.

+## Additional Notes

+Many studies suggest V1 layer consists of many filters with different orientation and spatial frequencies.
+Our data shows a similar trend, where increasing the number of filters usually increases the accuracy.
+However, given that in most models there is only one "major" filter which is doing the bulk of the segregation, it may suggest there are actually less filters of a specific orientation needed (ie. only one type of filter needed for many orientations).
+Furthermore, there is a plateu in accuracy when neurones reach above ~4, which may suggest the four cardianal directions for orientation are most important.